Pandit Sanjoy Bandopadhyay talks about some of his brilliant students

 Among these, Kushal Das has already established himself as one of the finest sitar players of the current time.

 “I am very glad to introduce Rajrupa Sen. Rajrupa came to me when she was already recognized as a highly promising musician.
 Her basic teacher, and also my friend, Mr. SiddharthaRoychaudhury thought that she should learn with me.
 So, she came to me and we started working together.
 Rajrupa immediately recognized two things; one is that she has a long way to go and secondly she will be able to cover this difficult stretch of her musical journey – the final lap to climb up the cliff.
-Rajrupa is now a fully blossomed sarode player.
+Rajrupa is now a fully blossomed sarod player.
 I wish wider music world might find opportunities to listen to some of her brilliant performances.”

-Troilee Dutta is my another disciple, a name, that I love to mention here.
+“Troilee Dutta is my another disciple, a name, that I love to mention here.
 Troilee came to me after the departure of his teacher Pt.
 Kamal Mallick.
 Learning with a teacher with new teaching system and ideas take a little time to adapt.
 I was glad to note how she slowly and steadily adapted and assimilated the passed on knowledge.
 She now feels the musical transcendence and doing well.
 She has started performing around.
 Here recent performance before our Prime Minister Sri Narendra Modijee was an important event.
 It was arranged at Hyderabad House, Delhi.
-I hear that Modijee was highly impressed with her performance walked to the stage to bless her.
+I hear that Modijee was highly impressed with her performance walked to the stage to bless her.”

 One is Georges Lindenmeyer, the violinist.
 Georges was a musician in and out.
-He was a good violinist and had exceptional understanding about Indian Music.
-Unfortunately he had to leave us some years back.. he was such a wonderful, sophisticated and caring person..!
+He was a good violinist and had the exceptional understanding of Indian Music.
+Unfortunately, he had to leave us some years back.. he was such a wonderful, sophisticated and caring person..!
 Georges was unique!
 George was too good!